 When I travel for pleasure I have a general idea of what my day will look like.
 I can decide to sleep in, stay in if I’m not feeling well, or stay up till wee hours of the night just because.
 When it comes to business travel, you don’t have that luxury.
 Sleeping in or taking a day off is not an option.

-Most of the time, your day is pretty much set with appointments, travel and any related social events that require your attendance and participation.
+Most of the time, your day is pretty much set with appointments, travel and any related social events that need your attendance and participation.
 That is why you’re there.
 Quite often, you see more of boardrooms, hotels, cabs and planes than of whatever country you are visiting.
 Once, when we were in Brazil, we had 40+ meetings over the span of less than a week in three different cities.
 It was a whirlwind of activity and constant travel, and it was exhausting.
 What did I see of the country?
 Not a hell of a lot., but it was Brazil so everyone assumed I just had all the time in the world to see and do everything.
 Yeah, not so.

 Away from friends and family

 Another part of business travel is the fact that you are away from your family and friends for extended periods of time.
 While they’re having fun and doing exciting things, you are on the other side of the world in a strange country, feeling like you’re missing out.
 Sometimes you’re gone while bad things are happening too.
 During one of my business trips our Guinea pig Sherlock got sick and Alex had to deal with that by himself.
-I remember being in my room, somewhere in Germany, FaceTiming with him and balling like a baby.
+I remember being in my room, somewhere in Germany, FaceTiming with him and crying like a baby.
 I was on the other side of the world and didn’t get a chance to say goodbye.
 It was devastating to come home.